-For more information please contact the Artists and Venues Team: email@example.com
+For more information please contact - Education and Development Coordinator, Narelle Freeman: email@example.com

 Brighton Fringe is the largest open access arts festival in England; it sets out to entertain, stimulate and educate a wide audience by providing a showcase for diverse art forms across four weeks.

 Brighton Fringe’s Fringe Academy aims to create an opportunity for individuals looking to expand their knowledge and understanding of the arts, providing skills based training, advice and support targeted at young people and those looking to work within the arts.
 Workshops are run throughout the year and are free to attend.
 All upcoming workshops can be found here: www.brightonfringe.org/fringe-academy

 For more information, please contact Participant Services: firstname.lastname@example.org

 Brown Paper Tickets is the world's only Not-Just-For-Profit ticketing and event registration service, with the largest commitment to social responsibility in the industry.
 We offer free, world-class ticketing software and 24-hour live customer service in French, English and Spanish to help you to ticket, brand, customize and promote your events.
 Brown Paper Tickets donates 5% of its profits to charity and provides 24-hour telephone support for ticket buyers, while maintaining the industry’s lowest ticketing fee, so that you can create more successful events, delighted customers, and a better world.